ngexp/hydrator/README.md

 - [Hydrating from Different Sources](#hydrating-from-different-sources)

 ## Installation
-To install the latest version of the library, use the following command:
+To install the latest version of the library, run the following command:

 ```
 composer require ngexp/hydrator
 ```

 ## Basic Usage
-The following is an example of how the library can be used to hydrate a class:
+Here's an example of how to use the library to hydrate a class:

 ```php
 <?php